General information on UK DataCite

 If you are already working with us, please visit the section for registered clients.

 DataCite is a global network of national libraries, data centres and other research organisations that works to increase the recognition of data as legitimate, citable contributions to the scholarly record.
-DataCite contributes to the emerging research data infrastructure by providing Digital Object Identifiers (DOIs) for datasets and other non-traditional research outputs.
-DOI assignment helps to make data persistently identifiable and citable.
+DataCite contributes to the emerging research data infrastructure by providing Digital Object Identifiers (DOIs) for datasets and other research outputs.
+DOI assignment helps to make all research objects persistently identifiable and citable.

 In addition, DataCite promotes standards for data citation and description, and through its network of member organisations, creates an international community of users which helps to establish best-practices for the citation and management of research data.